willthames/octopress/source/_posts/2014-08-03-race-report-brisbane-marathon-2014.markdown

 was a little slower than I'd have liked but at that stage of the race there's no point going off too fast.

 I had a great run.
-I was running 4:45/km pace for a lot of the first half once I got past the bottlenecks.
+Once I got past the bottlenecks I was running 4:45/km pace for a lot of the first half.
 My goal was to limit my exertion so that I would feel strong at the 32km point when I think the marathon really starts.
 Conditions were almost ideal: cool, slightly overcast, slight breeze (ok, quite windy at times, but never too bad).